tobylockley/BizeoEthernet/README.md

 --------------------------------

-### setDebugLevel

 ```c
 void setDebugLevel(unsigned int level)
 ```

 *Sets the level of verbosity desired.
-Currently only values 0, 1, and 2 are implemented, but larger values will not cause errors, simply allow debug levels up to and including the value to report.*
+Currently only values 0, 1, and 2 are implemented, but larger values will not cause errors, simply allow debug levels up to and including the given value.*

 ######*Input*
 * 0 - No debug output